We tested the best long lasting dog chews 2024 to keep your dog busy

 Can a dog chew be too hard?

 In short, yes!
-If a chew is too firm, solid or hard especially if your dog is a puppy, still has their milk teeth, or is a small breed, and therefore has fine and small teeth, then a substance chewed which is too hard can unfortunately damage, crack or fracture their teeth and/or gums.
-This then results in a trip to the veterinarian for examination with possible further dental care or dental/oral surgery required.
+If a chew is too firm, solid or hard especially if your dog is a puppy, hasn’t gone through teething and still has their milk teeth, or is a small breed, and therefore has fine and small teeth, then a substance chewed which is too hard can unfortunately damage, crack or fracture their teeth and/or gums.
+This then results in a trip to the vet for examination with possible further dental care or dental/oral surgery required, so it’s worth taking the time to ensure you select the correct type and size of chew for your dog.

 Can puppies have rawhide chews?